After Life 2 is the pillow you can cuddle on to while feeling blue, and this might very well be the perfect time to do so.

 Yet another facet that invigorates the show is how much it emphasizes the need for love.
 Lives of Tony’s father and Anne, a widow whom Tony befriends at the graveyard, are testimonials of perennial love.
 For all one knows, the tragedy is inevitable for one person in the relationship.
 Melancholic, it is.
 Everyone needs Anne in their lives, empathetic and benevolent.
 Her support remains one factor in keeping Tony away from killing himself, and all she does is talk kindly.
 Anne, in a sense, is his actual therapist.
 Unlike Tony’s conventional therapist, who verbally tells him to stop feeling said, Anne comforts him when he is sad.
 The therapy sessions and the social incorrectness these conversations are infused with, are pure comic gold and an exaggerated satire on psychiatrists.
 As someone who attended psychiatric sessions, I discern the non-existent empathy that prevails through them.
 On the other hand, Anne’s mere presence is consoling.

 Converging back to where I started, After Life is a pillow for loners to cuddle on to, and laugh and cry along.
-Irrespective of where you hail from, your age, sex, and other materialistic factors, watching Tony is sure to make you happy and sad, because we know it’s life, and we would be in his shoes, someday or the other.
+Regardless of where you hail from, your age, sex, and other materialistic factors, watching Tony is sure to make you happy and sad, because we know it’s life, and we would be in his shoes, sooner or later.

 After Life is streaming on Netflix.